Kong/lua-kong-nginx-module/README.md

 to the next peer without marking the peer failed; custom 5xx statuses mark it failed.
 The real upstream status is retained in retry history.
 Retry limits, timeouts, request-body buffering and `non_idempotent` restrictions still apply.
 This requires the companion nginx dynamic next-upstream status patch.
+Without that patch, native retry options remain available; setting custom statuses returns an error and preserves the previous criteria, unless `off` is specified.

 On success, this function returns `nil`.
 On failure, it returns a string describing the error and leaves the previous criteria unchanged.